Mae Street Kidd (1904-99)

 Today, Bourbon County remains an important center for agriculture, with its scenic landscapes and horse farms contributing to its charm.
 Its rich history, coupled with its economic development efforts, have made it a thriving community that honors its bourbon heritage while embracing new opportunities for growth and progress.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bourbon County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Bourbon County, Kentucky.